-Any defect and/or deficiency affecting the class and to be dealt with within a specific period of time is indicated as a recommendation.
-Recommendation is pending until it is cleared.
-Where it is not cleared by its limit date, the recommendation is overdue.
+Any defect and/or deficiency affecting the class and to be dealt with within a specific period of time is indicated as a condition of class.
+Condition of class is pending until it is cleared.
+Where it is not cleared by its limit date, the condition of class is overdue.